 Sachin Tendulkar’s love for food is no secret.
 He has time and again announced on national TV how much he loves eating and swears by non-vegetarian food.
 He loves all kinds of cuisines like Malaysian, Thai, Lebanese, Pakistani, Caribbean; you name it.
 His culinary journey started along with his cricket career.

-Being a cricketer, he has to visit new countries and thus igniting his adventurous … Continue reading
+Being a cricketer, he has to visit new countries and thus igniting … Continue reading

 Any chat is incomplete without the imli and dates chutney to spruce it up.
 It is among the healthiest ones if the ingredients we consider the ingredients that go into it both the tamarind (imli) and dates are rich in anti-oxidants as well as iron.
 Apart from the contemporary chats, this chutney can also be used with some rice krispies or can be served as dip with nachos.

-Make some chapatis and add a liberal dose of this tangy chutney to it and sprinkle it with some boiled sprouts, chopped cucumbers, zucchini and carrot, season it … Continue reading
+Make some chapatis and add a liberal dose of this tangy chutney to it and sprinkle it with some boiled sprouts, chopped cucumbers, zucchini and carrot, … Continue reading

 Amchoor dates chutney work as a great substitute for the regular imli chutney which takes much more time and is quite difficult to make.
 This chutney is also good for health as compared to the imli chutney.